 Amy Lifton has been with WWfaC since 2008 and is a certified facilitator.
 She co-facilitates writing circles at the Monroe County Corrections Center and also facilitates circles at the schoolhouse.
 She has a Masters in Child Development, is a certified elementary and Montessori teacher, a meditation teacher, and has taught her entire adult life.
 She is interested in peace education and appreciates the power of WWfaC circles to contribute to peace.

 Kelly Sage is a certified facilitator with Women Writing for (a) Change and the Young Women Writing for (a) Change Coordinator.
 She facilitates adult, young women, and homeschool writing circles.
 Kelly was a middle and high school English teacher for nine years.
 She offers resources to foster the love of learning on her blog, Curiosity Encouraged.

-Avery Smith has been involved at Women Writing for (a) Change since she was 10 years old, starting as a student at WWf(a)C Cincinnati and taking every class she could before enrolling in Cincinnati’s Young Women’s Feminist Leadership Academy (YWFLA) and learning to facilitate classes herself!
+Avery Smith has been involved with Women Writing for (a) Change since she was 10 years old, starting as a student at WWf(a)C Cincinnati and taking every class she could before enrolling in Cincinnati’s Young Women’s Feminist Leadership Academy (YWFLA) and learning to facilitate classes herself!
 Avery graduated from Indiana University studying English and has been facilitating girls’ classes in both Cincinnati and Bloomington during the school year and in the summer in addition to doing lots of reading, writing, biking, swimming, and cooking in her free time.